Leasey.AI

 Section 93 of the Residential Tenancy Act in British Columbia establishes that a security deposit and the landlord’s associated obligations “run with the land.”
 This means that when a new owner purchases a BC rental property with sitting tenants, the new owner must collect any outstanding security deposits and accrued interest from the previous owner or landlord as part of the transaction — typically addressed through the purchase agreement at closing.

-The new landlord then becomes fully responsible for holding those security deposits and returning the appropriate amounts, plus interest, to tenants when their tenancies end.
+The new landlord assumes full responsibility for holding security deposits.
+They must also return the appropriate amounts, including interest, to tenants when tenancies conclude.
 If the previous owner fails to transfer the deposits, the new owner still bears the legal obligation to the tenants — making it essential for buyers to confirm deposit transfers as a condition of the real estate transaction.
-For example, an investor using property management software to manage residential leasing metrics who purchases a 10-unit building in Victoria with existing tenants, each holding an $800 security deposit, must ensure they receive the full $8,000 in deposits from the previous owner at closing.
+An investor using property management software to track residential leasing metrics who purchases a 10-unit Victoria building with existing tenants holding $800 security deposits each must collect the full $8,000 in deposits from the previous owner at closing.

 What Section 23 of the BC RTA Requires for Condition Inspections

-Section 23 of the Residential Tenancy Act in British Columbia requires that at the start of any new tenancy, the landlord and tenant jointly inspect the condition of the rental unit on the day the tenant takes possession or on another mutually agreed-upon date.
+Section 23 of British Columbia’s Residential Tenancy Act requires the landlord and tenant to jointly inspect the rental unit’s condition on the day the tenant takes possession or on another mutually agreed-upon date.
 The landlord must offer the tenant at least two opportunities, following the prescribed process, to carry out this inspection.
 Skipping this step creates significant legal risk for both parties.

 During the condition inspection, the landlord and tenant must complete a formal condition inspection report that documents the state of the rental unit.
 Both the landlord and the tenant must sign this report.
 The landlord must then provide the tenant with a signed copy of the condition inspection report in accordance with the Regulation.

 Section 24 of the Residential Tenancy Act sets out significant consequences for either party who fails to participate in the condition inspection process.
 A tenant’s failure to participate extinguishes the tenant’s right to recover a security or pet damage deposit at the end of the tenancy.
-A landlord’s failure to participate — or failure to comply with the section — extinguishes the landlord’s right to make any claim against either the security deposit or the pet damage deposit.
+A landlord’s failure to participate or comply with the section extinguishes the right to claim against the security deposit.
+The landlord also loses the right to claim against the pet damage deposit.

-Where to Get Official Guidance on BC Security Deposit Rules
+Where to Get Official Guidance for BC Security Deposit Rules

 The Residential Tenancy Branch is the authoritative source for current rules, interest rates, and dispute resolution procedures governing security deposits in British Columbia.
-Both landlords and tenants should consult the BC RTB directly for the most up-to-date information, as deposit interest rates and procedural rules are subject to change.
+Landlords and tenants should consult the BC RTB directly for current information.
+Deposit interest rates and procedural rules are subject to change.
 The Direct Request process and formal dispute resolution hearings are both administered through the RTB.

 Realize Value Overnight